347035

 • Pharmacists are held accountable for the following:

-• To complete discharge medication reconciliation prior to patient discharge
+• To complete discharge medication reconciliation before patient discharge

-• To Complete discharge medication counseling to patient prior to discharge
+• To Complete discharge medication counseling to the patient before discharge

-• To Facilitate access to outpatient prescriptions prior to discharge as appropriate
+• To Facilitate access to outpatient prescriptions before discharge as appropriate

-• A primary focus for pharmacists on a daily basis includes:
+• A primary focus for pharmacists daily includes:

 • Provision of consultations in a timely and accurate manner to support other health professionals regarding medication therapy selection and management